codemagic-ci-cd/codemagic-docs/content/yaml-publishing/distribution.md

 For distributing an iOS application to Firebase App Distribution, your application must use a development, Ad Hoc or Enterprise distribution profile.

-To distribute your application Codemagic requires either **Firegase token** or service account with **Firebase App Distribution Admin** role.
+To authenticate with Firebase, Codemagic requires either a **Firebase token** or a service account with **Firebase App Distribution Admin** role.

 To retrieve your Firebase token, follow the instructions in [Firebase documentation](https://firebase.google.com/docs/cli#cli-ci-systems).